SU_A_27

 [i] And how long did you live in Turkey?

-[i] Did you work there too?
+[i] Have you worked there too?

 [i] So you fled together with your wife?